DanielaValentino/GitProject/README.md

 -Commit

-- git add
+- git add -filename-
->You can add a file to a repository. *Ex.* add README.md
+>You can add a file to the staging area. *Ex.* add README.md

+- git reset -filname-
+>To get the file back from staging area to working directory.  *Ex.* git reset example

 - git diff -file-
 >To see the changes between working directory and staging area.  *Ex.* git diff example

 - git commit
->This command is used to commit chages.
+>This command is used to commit chages added to the staging area.

+- git checkout -- -file-
+>Command to discard changes in the working directory.

 - git log
 >It lists the commits made in the repository in reverse chronological order.